 The ARC does not mandate open data but encourages researchers to make data generated from ARC funded research available for re-use.

-"NHMRC acknowledges the importance of making research data publicly accessible and therefore strongly encourages researchers to consider the reuse value of their data and to take reasonable steps to share research data and associated metadata arising from NHMRC supported research." - NHMRC Open Access Policy
+"NHMRC strongly encourages researchers to consider the reuse value of their research data and to take reasonable steps to share research data and associated metadata arising from NHMRC-funded research." - NHMRC Open Access Policy

 Please note this example should be adapted or adjusted to suit your particular research project.